nyangry/petit_deco_github/README.md

 - Add lgtm image selection and quick insert lgtm image to comment as markdown.
 - Add quick insert :+1: into comment.
 - Improve [cmd+enter] behavior on textarea(Priority for `Add single comment`)
+- Replace `repository:branch` text as link to `repository:branch` on PR page.